 Accordingly, subsequent to the end of fiscal 2021, the Compensation Committee approved the Fifth Amended and Restated Annual Incentive Plan, which will be effective with the 2022 AIP.
 The AIP was amended, among other things, to change the definition of employees eligible to participate in the AIP from 'director level and above' to a 'Job Level classification of 15 or above', which is consistent with the implementation of job level classification noted above and will result in increased participation in the AIP.
-The Compensation Committee decided to expand participation in the AIP due to the Compensation Committee's confidence in the successful implementation of the plan and that it works effectively to motivate and retain associates.
+The Compensation Committee decided to expand participation in the AIP due to the Compensation Committee decided to expand participation in the AIP due to the Compensation Committee determined that it works effectively to motivate and retain associates.
 The Compensation Committee determined that it would be appropriate and in the best interest of shareholders to include more associates in that demonstrated success.